dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/Notes 2 Wickelgren.md

 and there is a procedure for making a sheaf from this denoted $K_*^{MW}$.

-The fact this is a stable homotopy sheaf provides some transfers (seen last time).
+The fact this is a stable homotopy sheaf provides some transfers seen last time, which we'll start with next time. $\qed$